Buyer’s FAQ on real estate commission rebates

 Nestapple will schedule a private visit for you.

 Indicate that NestApple is representing you.
-In fact, it’s not a problem if you have already attended an open house without representation or forgot to mention it.
-As a matter of fact, you can choose to have a broker at any stage of the process.
+It’s not a problem if you have already attended an open house without representation or forgot to mention it.
+You can choose to have a broker at any stage of the process.
 It is legally required to allow buyers to hire a buyer’s agent after visiting a property.

 No. You can visit properties on your own.